CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 **advantage_roll.cpp Customization**

 Open up advantage_roll.cpp and head to int main().
+As soon as you're there, you'll be met with the things you can customize.